realityexpander/How_to_program_from_ground_up/README.md

         }

         fun updateBook(newBook: Book): Application {
            return Application(newBook)  // <-- The "updateBook" method returns a new object with the new state.
         }
      }

      // Start of Program
      fun main() {
+        // Setup the App in the Imperative Style
         // Create the list of Page objects val pages = listOf(  // <-- the "val" keyword means the variable is immutable and can only be assigned once.
            Page("Page 1 Content"),